liuxin0824/BCV-LR-discrete/README.md

 ___
 >**Q2&Weakness4: How does the method compare to performing the steps in a fashion akin to LAPA?
 (No online learning, only imitation learning alignment on ground truth expert action?**

-To answer your questions, we further conduct additional experiments, where we let BCV-LR performs latent action finetuning and policy imitation with a few action-labeled expert transitions.
-Concretely, we maintain the original pre-training stage, while use 10k offline expert transitions to achieve offline imitation learning alignment.
-The results in Table (RL denotes DrQv2 for DMControl while PPO for procgen) demonstrate that BCV-LR can also well achieve offline imitation learning alignment.
-Of course, we would like to say that BCV-LR is designed for the ILV (imitation learning from videos), a much harder variant of the classical ILO (imitation learning from observation only) problem, where the employment of unsupervised online policy training adheres to the norms of this field.
+To answer your questions, we further conduct additional experiments, where we let BCV-LR perform latent action finetuning and policy imitation with a few action-labeled expert transitions.
+Concretely, we maintain the original pre-training stage and use 10k offline action-labeled expert transitions to achieve offline latent action finetuning and policy cloning with the original losses.
+The results in Table II (RL denotes DrQv2 for DMControl and PPO for procgen) demonstrate that BCV-LR can also achieve offline imitation learning alignment well if expert actions are provided.
+Of course, we would like to say that BCV-LR is designed for the ILV (imitation learning from videos), a much harder variant of the classical ILO (imitation learning from observation only) problem, where the employment of unsupervised online policy training without accessing expert actions adheres to the norms of this field.

 **Table II**
 || task  | BCV-LR-offline |  BCV-LR |  RL | / |video|